 Lakota is also a founder of the Herring Rock Water Protectors, an environmental group, under the guidance of the Sitka tribe, that works to protect herring and salmon from overfishing by corporate interests.
 In following the spirit of Standing Rock, this group focuses on the issue of herring depletion as a local embodiment of the destruction of culture and earth.

-She is recipient of the 2003 Brave Hearted Woman Award presented at the Mills College in Oakland CA and the 2004 Sisters of Fire Award presented by the Women of Color Resource Center to leading women of color activists and artists for their outstanding commitments to social justice.
+She is recipient of a Brave Hearted Woman Award presented by Mills College in Oakland CA and a Sisters of Fire Award presented by the Women of Color Resource Center to leading women of color activists and artists for their outstanding commitments to social justice.

 Lakota is also featured in the 2018 documentary, Warrior Women.